oat-sa/taohub-articles/forge/QTI/qti-creator.md

 State hierarchy :<br/>

-The states are hierachical.
+The states are hierarchical.
 When you are in the question state, you will also inherit the behaviour of the active state.
 When you are editing a response in the correct state, you will inherit the behaviour of both the active and answer states.
-The following diagram illustrates a stack of states when an interaciton or a choice is in the correct state.<br/>
+The following diagram illustrates a stack of states when an interaction or a choice is in the correct state.<br/>

 ![](../resources/taoQtiCreatorStatesStacks.png)